Immigration regulations limit employment eligibility for J-1 students.

 While on-campus employment is not available, students may elect to apply to participate in an internship through the Lake Forest College In the Loop program or pursue employment after their term at Lake Forest.
 Students participating in the Loop program should work with their Internship Specialist or Faculty Internship Supervisor in the Career Advancement Center Center to find an internship appropriate to their area of study as listed on their DS-2019.

-Either of these options require Academic Training for J-1 students.
+Either of these options requires Academic Training for J-1 students.
 To pursue this, you will need your job or internship offer in-hand before following this process:

 - Complete the ISEP J-1 Academic Training Request Form, and its required attachments and payments, at least 3 weeks prior to the start date of your employment OR the end date on your DS-2019, whichever is sooner.